mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 ## Working Demo
+A live working demo of this library can be found at http://design.mseifert.com/demo-sourcefile/demo.php It is very basic and shows the two basic work flows:

+- dependants: files and functions that are loaded after a file loads and
+- dependencies: files and functions which must be loaded for a file or function to load

+dependencies: [{file: function onload(){}}, {file: "hello.js", ns: "Hello"}]

+The demo consists of dynamically loading the function **$ms.Hello.sayHello("Click Me")** which displays the label "Click Me."
+This function has the two dependencies:
+- hello.js must be loaded first
+- the document load event must fire first

+hello.js loads two dependant files,
+- **star-18.png** - showing preloading of images
+- **/foo/bar.js** - demonstrating loading depandant js files and also custom directories

+Clicking on the "Click Me" label will access functions from **/foo/bar.js** and use the loaded image **star-18.png**.

-A live working demo of this library can be found at http://design.mseifert.com/demo-sourcefile/demo.php The path variables can be left blank and the project will use the default subdirectories of js, css, and img.
-To modify this project for your own purposes, see common.php for customizing the paths.
+The path variables in **common.php** can be left blank and the project will use the default subdirectories of js, css, and img relative to the installation.
+To modify this project for your own purposes, see **common.php** for customizing the paths.